farlee2121/DevEssentialsBlog/_drafts/2022-04-11-Dependency-injection-vs-Dependency-Inversion.md

 }
 ```

 An inversion-based approach requires the manager to define it's own abstraction.
-An adapter assembly depends on the service and maps the manager's need into some concrete implementation.
+An adapter assembly depends on the `RecipeManager` service and maps the manager's need into some concrete implementation.

 ```cs
 // RecipeManager.cs